manybrain/tymablog/content/post/why-well-never-meet-aliens.md

-The question of why aliens might "want to come here" is probably fundamentally flawed because we are forming that question from our current (tiny) viewpoint.
+The question of why aliens might "want to come here" is probably fundamentally flawed because we are forming that question from our current, tiny, viewpoint.
 The word "want" might not apply at all to someone 1000 times smarter than us.